marcusoftnet/marcusoftnet.github.io/_posts/2017-11-03-starting-with-the-end-in-mind---reporting-writing-edition.md

 I was a bit worried going into this part but actually, think about the different actors and what we talked about when I met them made this very easy and it all fell out in about 10 minutes.

-## What are we going to write - deliverables!
+## What are we going to write - deliverables

 That brought us to the last part of the impact map structure: deliverables.
 In this case, we did actually post anything on the board, but rather just started a document.